kobsio/kobs/docs/plugins/azure.md

 | containerGroup | string | The name of the container group.
 This is not required if the type is `list`. | No |
 | containers | string[] | A list of container names.
 This is only required if the type is `logs`. | No |
 | metric | string | The name of the metric for which the data should be displayed.
 Supported values are `CPUUsage`, `MemoryUsage`, `NetworkBytesReceivedPerSecond` and `NetworkBytesTransmittedPerSecond`.
 This is only required if the type is `metrics`. | No |

+## Usage

+### Permissions

+You can define fine grained permissions to access your Azure resources via kobs.
+The permissions are defined via the `permissions.cusomt` field of a [Team](../resources/teams.md).
+Each user which is member of this team, will then get the defined permissions.

+In the following example each member of `team1` will get access to all Azure resource, while members of `team2` can only access container instances in the `development` resource group:

+??? note "team1"

+    ```yaml
+    ---
+    apiVersion: kobs.io/v1beta1
+    kind: Team
+    metadata:
+      name: team1
+    spec:
+      permissions:
+        plugins:
+          - "*"
+        resources:
+          - clusters:
+              - "*"
+            namespaces:
+              - "*"
+            resources:
+              - "*"
+        custom:
+          - name: azure
+            permissions:
+              - resources:
+                  - "*"
+                resourceGroups:
+                  - "*"
+                verbs:
+                  - "*"
+    ```

+??? note "team2"

+    ```yaml
+    ---
+    apiVersion: kobs.io/v1beta1
+    kind: Team
+    metadata:
+      name: team2
+    spec:
+      permissions:
+        plugins:
+          - "*"
+        resources:
+          - clusters:
+              - "*"
+            namespaces:
+              - "*"
+            resources:
+              - "*"
+        custom:
+          - name: azure
+            permissions:
+              - resources:
+                  - "containerinstances"
+                resourceGroups:
+                  - "development"
+                verbs:
+                  - "*"
+    ```

+The `*` value is a special value, which allows access to all resources, resource groups and action.
+The following values can also be used for resources and verbs:

+- `resources`: `containerinstances`
+- `verbs`: `get`, `put`, `post` and `delete`

+!!! note
+    You have to set the `permissionsEnabled` property in the configuration to `true` and you must enable [authentication](../configuration/authentication.md) for kobs to use this feature.

 ## Examples